telekom/testerra-xray-connector/README.md

 xray.test.set.tests.field.id=
 ```

-You can retrieve these IDs directly from the Jira frontend by inspecting the field in the DOM as shown in the following screenshot.
+You can retrieve these IDs directly from a Jira by **editing** an Xray **Test Execution** issue and click on `Configure Fields`.
+Open the Browser dev tools and inspect the field in the DOM as shown in the following screenshot.

 ![](doc/Jira-Field-Ids.jpg)